Itential-Pre-Builts/IAP---Data-Manipulation/README.md

 ## Overview

-IAP Transformation Projects for Data Manipulation
+This Transformation Project contains several transformation examples that are used for data manipulation in Itential Automation Platform (IAP)

 ## Transformations